MoreINV8/cash-flow/README.md

 > [!IMPORTANT]
 > every configuration object in java spring boot should be `@Autowired` not `new Object()` __except for model classes__

+---

+### What have learnt
+- To add opacity to hexadecimal color code is to add 2 digit of hexadecimal at the end
+- To get hexadecimal of opacity
+  - First convert opacity(%) match with 255 (1 byte)
+  - Then convert result to hexadecimal
+    - Remainder method
+    - example convert `x` to hexadecimal
+      - y0 = x % 16
+      - y1 = floor(x / 16) % 16
+      - result will equal ... + y1 + y0